 Let’s take a look at how to choose the correct type of shoes for your child.
 If you follow the steps below you will be keeping your kids’ feet and legs healthy.

-5 Important Tips For Choosing the Best Shoes For Your Kids’ Feet!
+5 Important Tips for Choosing the Best Shoes for your Kids’ Feet!

 Here are some tips you should take into account before getting your kids’ shoes:

-1. If possible, get your kid’s feet fitted by a person knowledgeable in specific foot conditions.
+✅ If possible, get your kid’s feet fitted by a person knowledgeable in specific foot conditions.
 Make sure they size their feet correctly, given that shoes that are too short or too long will squeeze their feet or allow for the foot to move too much inside the shoe and will further irritate the plantar fascia

-IMPORTANT TIP: If you must get your kids’ shoes online, read a post I wrote where I explain exactly how to make sure your child is wearing the correct shoe size:
+IMPORTANT TIP: If you must get your kids’ shoes online, take a look at a post I wrote where I explain exactly how to make sure your child is wearing the correct shoe size:

-Now that you know what features must a good shoe provide in order to reduce or fully eliminate your kids’ feet and leg pain, take a look at a selection of the best New Balance shoes for Plantar Fasciitis:
+Now that you know what features a good shoe must provide in order to reduce or fully eliminate your kids’ feet and leg pain, take a look at a selection of the best New Balance shoes for Plantar Fasciitis:

 Wearing the proper shoes can make the world of difference when it comes to healing your kids’ plantar fasciitis condition.

 IMPORTANT TIP: The best way to cure plantar fasciitis is through appropriate footwear.
-Some shoe companies make footwear that help this condition and one of them is New Balance!
+Some shoe companies make footwear that help this condition and one of them is New Balance.

 While I can’t’ get into too much detail about which are the best orthotics for children in this article, you should definitely take a look at a post I wrote where I explain which are the best orthotics for children that are experiencing foot or leg pain:

 Please don’t hesitate to contact me if you have any concerns about your kids’ feet or legs.
-Just please remember that it all STARTS by providing your child with the correct type of shoes and the correct shoe size.
+Just please remember that it all STARTS by providing your child with the correct type of shoes in the correct shoe size.
 NEVER underestimate the importance of well fitted shoes, they will end up saving you a lot of time and money in the future.